Uruguay manager Marcelo Bielsa screams at reporter after World Cup elimination following goalie drama

 The brief

-Uruguay has been eliminated from the World Cup without a win.
-The exit was characterized by failure and friction, including an incident where manager Marcelo Bielsa screamed at a reporter following drama involving the goalkeeper.
+Uruguay has been eliminated from the World Cup without recording a win.
+Following the exit, manager Marcelo Bielsa reportedly screamed at a reporter after a situation involving goalie drama.

 Quick answers